mkby/cloudbreak/README.md

 ## Database development

 If any schema change is required in Cloudbreak database (cbdb), then the developer needs to write SQL scripts to migrate the database accordingly.
 The schema migration is managed by [MYBATIS Migrations](https://github.com/mybatis/migrations) in Cloudbreak and the cbd tool provides an easy-to-use wrapper for it.
-The syntax for using the migration commands is `cbd migrate <database name> <command> [parameters]` e.g. `cbd migrate migrate status`.
+The syntax for using the migration commands is `cbd migrate <database name> <command> [codeGrantFlowInitParams]` e.g. `cbd migrate migrate status`.

 Create a SQL template for schema changes:
 ```